tankunsheng/thedevdiaries/about.md

 </div>
 ### GovTech Singapore
 ##### Software Engineer
-Working on **Developer’s Portal**, a centralized portal to facilitate discovery of government digital products and services.
+Working on <a style="color:blue" target="_blank" href="https://www.developer.tech.gov.sg/">**Developer’s Portal**</a>, a centralized portal to facilitate discovery of government digital products and services.
-*	Working on **Documentation Portal**, a whole of government documentation service for publishing, searching, and reading software documentation.
+*	Working on <a style="color:blue" target="_blank" href="https://docs.developer.gov.sg/">**Documentation Portal**</a>, a whole of government documentation service for publishing, searching, and reading software documentation.
-  *	Contributed to refactoring and migration of frontend and backend from vanilla Javascript to Typescript.
-Vue 2 and Express.
+  *	Contributed to refactoring and migration of frontend and backend from vanilla Javascript to Typescript. **Vue** and **ExpressJS**.
   *	Developed features such as the documentation publishing flow which allow users to authorize publication of docs from a Git repo of a Git Provider of their choice (GitHub, GitLab).

 Worked on **APEX**, a whole of government API gateway for data sharing across government agencies